dmbarbour/glas/docs/GlasNamespaces.md

 ### User-Defined Syntax

-To load a file into a namespace, we can 'ns.eval' a user-defined front-end compiler based on file extension.
-I propose '%env.lang.FileExt'.
-The generated namespace and abstract assembly serve as an [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation).
-This supports user-defined syntax aligned with file extensions.

-Aligning with file extensions simplifies integration with external tools.
-Graphical and textual programming can be freely mixed.
-A file-based database can generously be viewed as syntax.
-Arbitrary ".txt" or ".json" files can be treated as sources, perhaps defining 'data' yet subject to staging, partial evaluation, compile-time assertions.
-DSLs can be developed.
-Experimental language extensions can be scoped to a community or project through the namespace.

-The glas executable provides at a built-in front-end compiler for [".glas" files](GlasLang.md) and perhaps others.
-Initially, 'env.lang.glas' will use the built-in until we can bootstrap a user-provided definition.
-Multiple built-ins compilers may be mutually bootstrapped, with the executable verifying a fixpoint after a few iterations.
+A namespace procedure can serve as a front-end compiler, generating a namespace as an intermediate representation.
+I propose to support user-defined syntax in coordination with the runtime.

+When importing a file, the front-end compiler should use 'ns.eval' with '%env.lang.FileExt' to process that file.
+To support a configurable environment, the runtime aliases '%env.\*' to 'env.\*' in the user configuration.
+The glas executable includes a built-in front-end compiler for at least one syntax, e.g. [".glas" files](GlasLang.md), but will attempt to bootstrap and switch to 'env.lang.glas' if defined.
+(It is feasible to mutually bootstrap several front-end languages.)

+User-defined syntax can support DSLs or data integration, e.g. even a ".json" file can be treated as a source for staged metaprogramming.
+Also, syntax doesn't need to be textual, e.g. we could process a database file rendered as boxes and wires as a 'syntax'.
+Alignment with file extensions simplifies integration with external tooling.

-*Note:* to translate FileExt to a glas name, we might lower case 'A-Z' and replace punctuation by '-'.
-For example, "foo.TAR.GZ" might be processed by '%env.lang.tar-gz'.
+*Note:* As a convention when translating FileExt to a glas name, we might lower case 'A-Z' and replace punctuation by '-'.
+For example, "foo.TAR.GZ" is processed by '%env.lang.tar-gz'.

 ### Folders as Packages

-I propose to forbid parent-relative ("..") and absolute file paths in context of processing files.
-Files should reference other local files in the same folder or subfolders, or remote files via DVCS.
-Thus, each folder is effectively location independent.
-The same would apply within DVCS repositories.

-Further, a folder containing a "package" file (of any extension) will be recognized as a package folder.
-Instead of directly loading individual files, users load the package folder and we'll implicitly search for the package file and load that.
-If clients attempt to bypass the package file, we'll report a warning because doing so can hinder refactoring and maintenance.

-User-defined namespace procedures can implement this restriction by overriding 'ns.read' and checking for package files.
-Usefully, this is easily integrated with the front-end compiler support for *User-Defined Syntax*.
-The glas executable will apply these restrictions in context of the user configuration, scripts, and any built-in front-end compilers.

-*Note:* Filesystem-layer links can work around restrictions on relative or absolute paths.
-I don't recommend this in general because it complicates sharing and distribution of code.
-But it's convenient for adding local projects to a user configuration.
+I intend to discourage parent-relative ("..") and absolute file paths to simplify refactoring and sharing of code.
+The only absolute paths should be reference to DVCS URLs.
+Constraints on locality can be enforced through override of 'ns.read'.
+As a backup, a runtime could warn if a namespace thread ever backtracks a sequence of 'ns.read' requests.

+In many cases it might be convenient to treat 'folders' as files.
+We can support this by convention of scanning the folder for a 'package.\*' file that is then loaded.
+The runtime may also warn if the 'package' file isn't the first file loaded from a folder.

+*Note:* The toplevel user-configuration may support absolute paths.
+This is convenient for integration of user-local projects that are in some user-specified filesystem location.
+The restriction on locality might kick in only after the first relative or DVCS file reference in a given thread.

-### Linear Files
+### Read Files Once

-Reading a file more than once is not an error at the namespace layer in context of lazy loading and distinct compilation environments.
-Even cyclic file dependencies are possible.
-However, it's *probably* an error at other layers, suggesting use of a shared library, namespace macro, or copy for independent editing in a notebook application.
-I propose that, by default, a runtime reports a warning if a file is read more than once for any reason.
-The runtime can also support annotations or configuration options to suppress this warning for specific files, folders, or DVCS repos.

-## Late-Bound Sources

-It is feasible to integrate command-line arguments or OS environment variables as late-bound sources that are determined very shortly before an application is run.
-For example, 'ns.read(os:env:Var)' could return the specified environment variable, but would also hinder separate compilation of an application namespace.
-The latter issue can be mitigated through annotations, thus late-bound sources may prove one of the more convenient and robust approaches to expressing staged applications.

-Similarly, a program could access command-line arguments or OS environment variables as 'static' algebraic effects, allowing for staging in other layers.
-We can even support both options at the same time.
-There is a lot of flexibility in how we express staged programming of applications.

-## Embedded Data

-The 'd:Data' node within an AST allows for embedding data without further processing at the namespace layer.
-However, it is not recommended to use 'd:Data' directly as a parameter within most operations.
-Instead, a thin data wrapper such as `(%i d:42)` for integers should apply in most cases.
-This provides a convenient opportunity for the program to integrate type safety analysis, accelerated representations, and similar features.
+Reading a file more than once for compiling an application is not an error per se, but it is concerning in context of rework or live coding.
+In most cases, if we read a file twice, we should either be moving it into a shared library or similar, or copying the file so the loads may be edited or independently, aligning structure of loads with structure of filesystem.
+It seems feasible to detect when a file is read twice then raise a warning.

 ## Design Patterns

 ### Private Definitions

-As a simple convention, we might assume the "~" prefix is reserved for private definitions used within the current file or other compilation unit.
+As a simple convention, we might assume the "~" character (anywhere in a name) is reserved for private definitions.
 When importing files, a compiler might implicitly 'allocate' regions within its own private space, and translate private names from imports via renames such as `{ "~" => "~(Allocated)." }`.

 Translation based on a privacy prefix doesn't prevent a client from accessing private definitions of a module, but it does allow the client to more precisely control which definitions are shared between different subprograms.

-We might further add a weak enforcement mechanism: raise an error when a name containing "~" is directly used in a definition, or when a translation is not privacy-preserving.
-A translation is privacy-preserving if "~" in LHS prefix implies "~" or NULL in RHS.
-A compiler can arrange to introduce privacy only via translations.
+We might further add a weak enforcement mechanism: warn or raise an error when a name containing "~" is directly used in a definition, or when a translation is not privacy-preserving.
+A translation is privacy-preserving if "~" in LHS prefix implies "~" in RHS (also permitting NULL or WARN in RHS).
+We introduce privacy when we see "~" in RHS without it in the LHS.
+A compiler can insist that privacy is introduced only through namespace translations.

 ### Implicit Environment